 This locomotive is an EMD model NW5 built in 1947, the only one owned by the Southern, and one of only 13 built.

 The shop area for the railroad is complete . . . well, almost.
 The Wilsonart laminate is installed, all the baseboards and quarter-round trim are in place, and the plastic coverings have been removed from the shelving above the cabinets.
 There is still a bit of paint touch-up left.
 I say “almost complete” as I see the ugly reality that the white paint on the shelving isn’t the same color as the white paint on the cabinets.
 One would think that white is white but that ain’t so (as the photos show).
 If it nags me, I’ll have to slap a coat of “new” white over those shelves.
 Judge for yourself below.

 I’ve been working on a “final” list of things left to do and making some pretty good progress.
 The trim installation is complete in the main train room . . . all that awaits is some caulking, filling of nail holes, and some touch-up paint.
 After that, all of the remaining layout leg bracing can be reinstalled and the plastic covering removed from the layout.

 I’m confident that trains will be rolling this winter!

 In the early 1970s the Southern Railway ran a series of steam powered excursion trains throughout its system.
-Steam locomotive No. 722, of a 2-8-0 wheel arrangement, is shown here heading for New Orleans from Hattiesburg, Mississippi.
+Steam locomotive No. 722, of a 2-8-0 wheel arrangement, is shown here on the return leg of the day’s journey heading for New Orleans, Louisiana from Hattiesburg, Mississippi.
 Mr. Walter Dove, a long time employee of the Southern, is at the throttle.